wjzhengsh/blockchain/howto/ibp-console-create-app.md

 - [Generate certificates for your application](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-enroll) using the SDK.
 - [Invoke a smart contract from the SDK](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-invoke).
-- Use the [IBM Blockchain VScode extension](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-vscode) to write, deploy, and iteratively develop and test your smart contracts.
 - Learn about application development by deploying the [commercial paper tutorial](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-commercial-paper) to the nodes managed from your console.
 This tutorial will provide more background on how to use Fabric Wallets and Gateways.

 **Low Level Fabric SDK APIs**